Gmugra/net.cactusthorn.initializer/README.md

 It's about typical task to initialize some objects based on strings from, for example, configuration files.

+## What it can initialize for the moment?
+* all primitive and simple types, StringBuffer, StringBuilder, BigDecimal, BigInteger,
+* date/time: java.util.Date, java.util.Calendar, java.time.LocalDateTime, java.time.ZonedDateTime
+* one-dimensional arrays of any type which described above
+* Collections with generic of any types which described above
+* Maps with generic of any types which described above as key or value
+* recursive beans initialization -> @InitBean
+* customizing date/time patterns
+* requirements policies
+* thread safe
+* naming -> @InitPropertyName
+* initialization by environment variables -> @InitEnvVariable
+* extendable for support new types, and new type will work with array, beans and coollection
+* Check unit tests - a lot of examples there

 ## Simple example
 Let say we have the class:
 ```java